Caroline S. Clauss-Ehlers* Pages 92 - 109 ( 18 )

-Background.
-Autobiographical narrative (i.e., process through writing or story telling where one recalls life experiences and their impact on identity) has been found to effectively help adolescents cope with a range of medical and psychological issues.
+Background: Autobiographical narrative (i.e., the process through writing or storytelling where one recalls life experiences and their impact on identity) has been found to effectively help adolescents cope with a range of medical and psychological issues.

-Resilience, youth, autobiographical narrative, well-being, global mental health
+Resilience, youth, autobiographical narrative, well-being, global adolescent mental health.